 A recurrent tumor may bring up emotions such as disbelief or fear.
-You and your family are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
+You and your family are encouraged to talk with your child's health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with a tumor recurrence.

 If treatment does not work

 Although treatment is successful for many children with a tumor in the brain or spinal cord, sometimes it is not.
 If a child’s tumor cannot be cured or controlled, this is called an advanced or terminal tumor.
 This diagnosis is stressful, and an advanced CNS tumor may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s health care team to express your family’s feelings, preferences, and concerns.
 The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.

 Hospice care is designed to provide the best possible quality of life for people who are expected to live less than 6 months.
 Parents and guardians are encouraged to talk with the health care team about hospice options, which include hospice care at home, a special hospice center, or other health care locations.
 Nursing care and special equipment can make staying at home a workable option for many families.
 Some children may be happier and more comfortable if they can attend school part-time or keep up other activities and social connections.
 The child’s health care team can help parents or guardians decide on an appropriate level of activity.
 Making sure a child is physically comfortable and free from pain is extremely important as part of end-of-life care.
 Learn more about caring for a terminally ill child and advanced care planning.